PORTLAND, OR (KPTV) - A bicyclist was injured as a result of a boobytrap on Friday, according to Portland police.

 The suspects were taken into custody without incident, according to police.

-The suspects were identified as Justin J. Jones, 23, Antonio R. Tolman-Duran, 27, and Dakota E. Murphy.
-Jones, 21.
+The suspects were identified as Justin J. Jones, 23, Antonio R. Tolman-Duran, 27, and Dakota E. Murphy, 21.

-Tolman-Duran and Murphy were lodged in jail but have since been released.
-They were booked on charges of fourth-degree assault and three counts of reckless endangering
+Tolman-Duran and Murphy were booked into jail on charges of fourth-degree assault and three counts of reckless endangering

 Police said community members using the Interstate 205 Multi-Use Path should report any hazardous conditions to Portland Park Rangers at 503-823-1637 or the Portland Police Bureau at 503-823-3333 or 9-1-1 if there is a condition that constitutes an immediate life-safety hazard.